hochwagenlab/ChIPseq_functions/ChIPseq_Pipeline_v3/README.md

 ## SOME RUN EXAMPLES
-Example 1: Start with input file A.fastq and ChIP file B.fastq, map to SacCer3, and create wiggle files and both narrow and broad peak files (will also create wiggle plot of the rDNA)
+Example 1: Start with input file A.fastq and ChIP file B.fastq, map to SacCer3, and create bedgraph files and both narrow and broad peak files (will also create wiggle plot of the rDNA)
 ```Bash
 sbatch --export INPUT=A.fastq,CHIP=B.fastq,GEN="SacCer3",TAGI="A",TAGC="B",PEAK="BOTH" \